Testicular Cancer - Home Treatment

 Home treatment can help you manage the side effects that may occur from your treatment.
 Some treatments for testicular cancer, such as chemotherapy or radiation, can have serious side effects.
 Be sure to follow any instructions and take medicines given to you by your doctor.
-In general, healthy habits such

 as eating a balanced diet and getting enough sleep and exercise may help